chriswmann/aoc2024/README.md

 AoC 2024 in rust.

-Note: I used the regex crate's `pattern` feature for Day 3, which requires nightly rust.
+Note: Day 3 used the regex crate's `pattern` feature, which requires nightly rust.
+Hence the rust-toolchain.toml file.